Doctor of Occupational Therapy

 - Level II Fieldwork (960 hours)

 The structure and content of the OTD curriculum fosters an understanding of the development of occupations across the lifespan and in a variety of contexts, e.g., environmental, virtual, and spiritual.
-Woven throughout the curriculum are components of the occupational therapy process, including occupation, research, and evidence based practice, client centered practice, ethics, cultural competence, evaluation, treatment, management of OT services, service delivery, and clinical skills.
+Woven throughout the curriculum are components of the occupational therapy process, including occupation, research and evidence-based practice, client centered practice, ethics, cultural competence, evaluation, treatment, management of OT services, service delivery, and clinical skills.
 In addition, a series of course sequences are designed to tie the threads into a complete doctoral curriculum.
-The course sequences include: Adult and Aging Practice 1 through 4; Children and Youth Practice 1 and 2; Population Health and Interprofessional Practice 1 through 4; Research Process/Evidence-Based Practice 1 and 2; Level I fieldwork 1 through 5; Level II Fieldwork 1 and 2; and Doctoral Experiential Development and Mentorship 1 through 4.
+The course sequences include: Occupational Performance (2 adult/aging courses, 2 pediatric courses, 2 lifespan courses) Population Health and Interprofessional Practice (2 courses); Research /Evidence-Based Practice 1 and 2; Level I fieldwork 1 through 5; Level II Fieldwork 1 and 2; and Doctoral Experiential Development and Mentorship 1 through 4.

 Eligibility for the Doctor of Occupational Therapy degree requires that students remain in good standing in the academic program by maintaining a minimum cumulative GPA of 3.0, meeting didactic course grade requirements (B- minimum), and passing Level I and Level II fieldwork courses and the doctoral experiential residency courses (pass/fail).
-In addition, students must satisfactorily complete Level II fieldwork (OTD 675 & 775) and doctoral experiential implementation courses (OTD 780 & 785) within 18 months following the completion of the last didactic courses in the curriculum.
-Furthermore, students must meet the COPHS standard for being of “good moral character,” and must fulfill her/his university obligations for payment of tuition, fees, and other costs.
+In addition, students must satisfactorily complete Level II fieldwork and doctoral experiential implementation courses within 18 months following the completion of the last didactic courses in the curriculum.
+Furthermore, students must meet the COPHS standard for being of “good moral character,” and must fulfill their university obligations for payment of tuition, fees, and other costs.